onklabs/onklabs/README.md

-**OnkLabs** is a development studio specializing in lightweight, standalone applications and games for the Google Play Store.
+**OnkLabs** is a development team specializing in lightweight, standalone applications and games for the Google Play Store.
 We deliver optimized Android experiences that function seamlessly across all device specifications.

 ## Core Principles